 Equity, diversity and inclusion are essential to achieving scientific excellence and the full potential of the research ecosystem.

 They enrich the research community and the quality, relevance and impacts of the research it produces.
-As granting agencies, the Fonds de recherche du Québec (FRQ) have the duty and the power to exercise leadership with respect to equity, diversity and inclusion (EDI) in research.
-In their 2018-2022 strategic plans, the Fonds therefore committed to strengthening equity, diversity and inclusion (EDI) in research.
+The Fonds de recherche du Québec (FRQ) therefore committed to strengthening equity, diversity and inclusion (EDI) in research.
 Their EDI strategy is part of this committment.

 Québec’s research ecosystem as a leader in EDI